 For example, let’s say I’m writing a fictional account of the Crimean War (1853-1856).
 Midway through my tale, I describe a gallant yet foolhardy British cavalry charge into Tennyson’s infamous Valley of Death.* Hidden amid the rocky hills surrounding the valley, dozens of fortified Russian cannon open fire and obliterate most of the advancing horsemen.
 As the smoke clears, two survivors of the bombardment—brothers, by the way, Niles and Ian—stand bloodied and haunted among their dead comrades.
 The men talk in a hushed whisper, speaking through tears about the heroism of their fallen comrades, about the enemy they see gathering on the precipice ahead, about the unlikelihood of ever again seeing the lovely Lady Desiree, the woman back home they both love.

-But then—a new scene—the big guns have fallen silent.
+But then—cut to a new scene—the big guns have fallen silent.
 The two brothers crawl toward each other, dazed and isolated on the body-strewn battlefield.
 Ian begins to bind Niles’ wounds.
 They speak intimately about life and death and love and—for the reader—that’s information.
 Character-building usually is.
 The brothers ponder the probability of their impending doom, not to mention Ian’s long-overdue revelation of his love for Desiree.